waterswv/react-giphy/README.md

 ```

 Spend time playing around with the completed exercise.
 Look at `index.js`.
 Think about how you would separate your different components and functionality.

-You can also explore the `solution-single-file` branch if you'd like.

 A solution with giphy gif searching is available in a [react-giphy-solution](https://github.com/sf-wdi-labs/react-giphy-solution) repo.